csonde/BatterinRam/README.md

 The algorithm is not optimal in any sense of the word.
 This is more like a “proof of concept” rather than a “cover all grounds”.

+The code is completely intentionally messed up, and contains antipatterns.
+Good luck with deciphering it.
+Also, I have never checked for memory leaks, so probably there is a lot.
+So, if you want to use this, you will probably have to work for it.

 ## Requirements
 [OpenCV](https://opencv.org/) should be installed on the system.
 A window handler should also be present through which OpenCV can create windows.